raycarter/often_used_linux_cli_commands/README.md

 	# delete an user from a group
 	gpasswd -d username groupname

+	# create a only-local-login-user;
+	# if other user should use this special user account through sudo -u, then edit sudo config
+	useradd -m -s /bin/bash username
+	usermod -L username

 	# show log of users' login
 	last -a
 	# show log of users' most recently login